June introduces the wet season in

 Sea temperature

-Note: Surface water temperatures between 25°C (77°F) and 29°C (84.2°F) are perceived as excellent and extremely agreeable for enduring enjoyment in water activities.
+Note: In any water activity, temperatures between 25°C (77°F) and 29°C (84.2°F) are viewed as magnificent and exceptionally pleasant for prolonged enjoyment.

 Daylight